 Morgan Jones, 1994 – 2010

 The Band Commission had a difficult job in replacing Frank Piersol.
 They needed to find a proven professional band director with high standards, and an understanding of the expectations and limitations of a community band.
 They found their replacement in Dr. Morgan J. Jones.
 Morgan Jones retired in 1991 after many years as director of the Hawkeye Marching Band.
 Jones knew that Frank Piersol had enjoyed his years as director of the Municipal Band.
 When Piersol retired, Jones auditioned for the job, and was chosen as the third permanent director of the band.
 Late in the 2009 season, Dr. Jones announced his plans to step down after 17 years.
 He directed his final concert during the first week of the 2010 season.
-Jones will always be remembered for his wit between numbers and his nack for programing crowd favorties at each of the bands’ concerts.
+Jones will always be remembered for his wit between numbers and his knack for programing crowd favorites at each of the bands’ concerts.

 Steve Shanley, 2011 – present